ilias-ant/entity-resolution-with-monetdb/notebooks/README.md

-The `notebooks/` directory hosts a number of Jupyter notebooks that are used for R&D purposes.
-They are not part of the overall functionality, but a place where ideas are tested before migrated to the MonetDB instance as a proper utility.
+The `notebooks/` directory hosts Jupyter notebooks that are used for testing stuff out.
+They are not part of the overall functionality, but a place where ideas are evaluated before migrated to the MonetDB-based implementation.

-You can interact with the Jupyter notebooks in your browser with:
+To interact with the available Jupyter notebook(s) in your browser:

 ```shell
 python3 -m pip install poetry